 As WT Finance Director, Rob Jones takes pride in ensuring that the WT values are integral to the way that WT operates financially, and has been since he joined in 2016 at the outset of WT.
 A Fellow Chartered Accountant with the ICAEW, Rob qualified at the start of his career with PwC before moving across to Deloitte, providing a best in class view of financial controls and operations from some of the world’s leading companies.
 A UK energy background also sees Rob championing how our services are considered a value in the supply chain, through efficiency in design, and in the ability to respond to client changes and still maintain client timetables.

-Head of SAGE
+Director of SAGE

 Paul has more than 20 years experience in offshore, urban and civil geotechnical projects including planning, site investigation, design, construction and project management.
 Paul has been leading the geotechnical development and design of offshore wind projects since 2009.
 He has considerable experience in offshore survey planning and execution, geotechnical interpretation and design and installation assessment of foundations and cables.
 Paul leads the Site Assessment and Ground Engineering division comprising Energy and Climate Analytics, Surveys and management, Ground Engineering and Design and Geophysics departments.

-Director of Early Project Development
+Director of APAC

 A geotechnical engineer by training I have spent the last 15 years working almost exclusively on offshore wind projects in various roles from detailed designer to site investigation specialist and to various project, line and commercial management roles.
 I have spent 10 years in developer organizations in interacting with decision makers, maturing sites and projects and taking them through all stages including early planning, maturation, construction and operation.
 I have a particular interests in geohazard identification and mitigation as well as geotechnical design optimizations and my expertise includes pile and cable installation, jack-up assessment, pile testing and design.
 I have recently returned to Europe following a 3 year expatriation to Taiwan setting up the WT branch in Taipei.